asharma567/chat_bot_w_RNN/README.md

 ---

-### How would you evaluate if your auto-categorization server is good?
+### How would you evaluate if your topic model was good?

 You could evaluate the classifier(s) through traditional ML/statistical methods: K-fold crossvalidation, Leave One Out K-Fold validation, test/validation/train split.